coolstuff01/CryptoTracker/TaskList.md

 - make the location of slider below the Line Chart
 - Landing: change color
 - Tooltips correctly clickable on mobile
+- Arrows up and down removed from the Token amount field